binnev/djangorestframework_versioning/README.md

   - Admin page for Versions (no editing, but just to view what is included in each version)
   - Overridable Version class
-  - Version class to have methods to describe Transforms, ViewSets / views, etc -VersionedSerializer
+  - Version class to have methods to describe Transforms, ViewSets / views, etc
+  - FUTURE and PAST version singletons (?) that always "win" comparisons with normal Versions.
+    - This will allow marking features with introduced_in=Version.FUTURE, allowing release to be postponed till a later version.
+-VersionedSerializer
   - Make VersionedSerializer work as inline serializer
     - Needs to get context.request from parent probably